tmobile/magentaA11y/_checklist-web/figure.md

   - Examples:
     - A map of phone coverage areas includes a search function
     - A chart embedded as an image includes a table of the data
+    - A graphic showing phone plan benefits is followed by an unordered list of the benefits below a plan name heading.